getreploy/fullstack-sample/README.md

 ## Writing code!

-As a reploy user, you can run any arbitrary linux command prefixed by reploy run e.g. `reploy run <command>`.
+As a reploy user, you can run any arbitrary linux command prefixed by reploy run (e.g. `reploy run <command>`).
 We've detailed the steps for getting started with both the frontend and backend apps below.

-### Backend (flask)
+### Backend

 Install requirements in the `backend` folder and start the flask app
 ```